 Current focus of R&D and research gaps

-Start-up time needs to increase because fast reacting short term storage is most important for power plant utilities.
-There is also potential in increasing the efficiency and reduce the costs.
+The start-up time needs to increase because fast-reacting short term storage is most important for power plant utilities.
+There is also potential in increasing the efficiency and reducing the costs.

-Need to do more research on technology for it to be competitive with other energy storage solutions.
+More research on technology is required for it to be competitive with other energy storage solutions.

 EASE – EERA Joint Recommendations – European Energy Storage Technology Development Roadmap Towards 2030.
 2013 [Link1]

 REEEM.
 Innovation Readiness Level Report – Energy Storage Technologies.
 2017.
 [Link1]

 KryoLens [Link]